cosmic-lang/cosmic/docs/basics.md

   - also (), represents nothing.
 - `null`
 - `typeid`
-  - i32, int, char, MyStructure.
+  - i32, int, char, MyRecord.
 Types are values in `Ruka`
 - `moduleid`
-  - Namespaces
+  - similar to records
 - `error`
 - `range`
   - 0..10, 5...15